 Amenities

-In this part of Phangan, there’s a relatively flat area between the mountains on the main part of the island and a lone hill at its southern tip.
-All the infrastructure of both Haad Rin beaches is concentrated on this flat section.
+In this part of Koh Phangan, there’s a relatively flat surface between the mountains on the main part of the island and a lone hill at its southernmost point.
+So all the infrastructure of both Haad Rins is essentially located on this flat patch.
+Small Haad Rin is the party centre of all Phangan, and I’d say that infrastructure in this area is probably the third most developed, after Thong Sala and Chaloklam.

 Accommodation

-For a beach of this size and geography, there’s quite a large selection of accommodations.
-The center and left side of the beach are lined with resorts, except for the area around the pier.
-The right half of the beach, after the water park, is a steep mountain slope, making construction difficult, but there are still a few noteworthy spots.
+There’s a very large selection of accommodation, I must say, for a beach of this size and geography.
+The centre and left part of the beach are occupied by resorts in a solid wall, except for the area around the pier.
+And the right half of the beach, after the water park, is a steep mountain slope that’s quite difficult to build on, but there are still several places worth noting.

 - Blue Hill Beach Resort by LePalais Hotel